 The recycled packaging trend has never been so popular.
 The movement started a generation ago with the 3-R principle: reduce, reuse and recycle.
 Today, the 3-R model creates a circular economy where it’s a mainstay for how proper product packaging performs.
 Recycling has now become firmly embedded in the American psyche.

-Minimalist Packaging of Products
+Minimalist Product Packaging

 Minimalist packaging works well because it’s simple.
 Consumers appreciate simplicity and economy, which is one reason brown paper wrappings are so popular.
 It’s a pushback to unnecessary excessiveness.